reagul/PCF-DotNet-Workshop/README.md

 PCF Developer Account

 - Valid Pivotal Cloud Foundry Developer Account ** Find it on your Confluence Wiki **
-- Or Ask us for one
+- We have one for you. https://apps.run.haas-161.pez.pivotal.io/

 Visual Studio